 Schedule Your Workouts

 Treat workouts like important meetings.
-Put them on your calendar and honor that commitment.
-Early morning often works best: you’re done before daily demands interfere.
+Put them on your calendar and honor that commitment with the same reliability you show to a client call.
+Early morning often works best because you are done before daily demands interfere, and the decade of the 40s is when afternoon and evening discretionary time reliably collapses under work and family overflow.

 Track Your Consistency

 Use a simple calendar to mark each day you complete your workout.
 Seeing your streak builds momentum and motivation.
-Apps like RazFit gamify this process with achievement badges.
+Apps like RazFit gamify this process with achievement badges, which matters because external reinforcement sustains motivation during the inevitable weeks when internal motivation flags.

 Find Accountability

 Share your commitment with a friend, workout partner, or online community.
-Accountability dramatically increases adherence.
-Even better, invite someone to join you.
+Accountability dramatically increases adherence in men over 40 whose work stress otherwise provides endless plausible excuses for skipping sessions.
+Even better, invite another 40-something man to join you.
+Shared commitment between men in the same life stage is particularly durable.

 Adapt and Adjust